jarekj9/mitempjj/README.md

-I've made this project to learn and for fun.
+I updated this project on 11.11.2019 so it uses sqlite and takes less space.
+Old version, using mysql is at : https://github.com/jarekj9/mitempjjv1

 It will not work on RPI 1/zero due to architecture.
 I tested it on RPI 3B+, on fresh raspbian 10 buster install (full).